Flavours & Additives for Tobacco & Cigarette Recipes

 Generally I reach for an espresso coffee first, and nuts are commonly used too.
 Whilst any selection from above is frequently on the cards, it’s easy to take this too far.
 Steering away from a solid tobacco base is easy to do, although the majority of mixers tend to do so.
 Fusions are not only easier to mix, but tend to be more pleasing to the majority of vapers.

-As of mid October 2018, I’m started to build a Flavour section.
+I’ve started a Flavour section, separate to DIY.
 Many of my favourite quality concentrates will be added there, along with flavour notes, pairings, uses and tips.
-I don’t anticipate this being anywhere close to comprehensive until mid to late December.
+I don’t anticipate this being close to comprehensive until mid February 2019.
 Flavour Page.

 There are a number of traditional additives and enhancers available, such as FlavourArt’s MTS Vape Wizard and AAA Magic Mask.
 Explore these if you wish, but I prefer not to use rescue or fix it type ingredients for my mixes.
 Also, given the quality of today’s concentrates, I really don’t see a need.